bluescan/tacent/docs/index.md

 * __Image__
 Image loading, saving, manipulation, mipmapping, texture generation, and colour quantization.
 Depends on Foundation, Math, and System.

+* __Input__
+Input system for reading gamepads and controllers.
+Per device polling rates plus hardware lookup of controller specifications.
+Depends on Foundation, Math, and System.

 * __Pipeline__
 Process launching with captured output and exit codes, dependency rule checking.
 Depends on Foundation, Math, and System.